pablohfdez/LinkedData2021-2022/README.md

         git fetch upstream

- * Checkout the local master branch of your fork:
+ * Checkout the local main branch of your fork:

-        git checkout master
+        git checkout main

- * Merge changes from the remote into your master branch:
+ * Merge changes from the remote into your main branch:

-        git merge upstream/master
+        git merge upstream/main

 * Make any changes to your repository, according to the specific assignment
 * Commit your changes into your local repository